mccraigmccraig/parenjin/README.md

 The application specification is a clojure datastructure which defines how the Application is to get it's web-connector and construct it's Enjins

-* `:connectors` is a map of connector objects, which may be referenced by datasets
+* `:connectors` is a map of connector objects, which may be referenced by Enjins
 * `:enjins` is a map of Enjin specifications
 * `:web` specifies a web-connector, which must be present in the `:connectors` map